NOrangeeroli/RL_onoff/rl_onoff/backends/README.md

 ## Notes

 - Backends must be loaded (call `backend.load()`) before generating text
-- HuggingFace backend supports both data parallelism (via DataParallel) and model parallelism (via device_map), but not simultaneously
+- HuggingFace backend supports hybrid parallelism (data + tensor parallelism) via `num_process`:
+  - When `num_process > 1`, creates multiple model replicas (data parallelism)
+  - Each replica uses `device_map="auto"` for tensor parallelism across its allocated GPUs
+  - Batches are automatically split across replicas
 - Logits/probabilities extraction is currently only supported by HuggingFace backend
+- Gradient computation (`compute_gradients=True`) may not be fully supported with `device_map="auto"` - consider single GPU mode for gradient-based analysis
 - All backends use left padding for tokenization to support batched inference
 - Stop strings are handled by the underlying inference engines